Doullens Conference: Controversy

-Controversy exists about the Doullens Conference because of various people's claims, but primarily Haig's, that they deserve credit for uniting the Western Front.
+There is controversy about the Doullens Conference because of various people's claims, primarily Haig's, that they deserve credit for uniting the Western Front.
 Upon Lord Milner's return from France on the evening of March 26, he was given official thanks by his peers on the war cabinet.
 However, he never received public acknowledgment.
 General Haig says he asked for his two superiors, Lord Milner and General Henry Wilson (CIGS), to come to France and appoint a fighting general like Foch to lead at the Front.
 Prime Minister Lloyd George says he also asked Milner to go to France.
-However, no proof can be found of General Haig's claim, although the Prime Minister's claim can be verified.
-Also, in his war memoirs, Lloyd George published evidence that says General Haig put forward a retreat order to the Channel Ports on March 25, just a day after his supposed request for Foch.
+However, no proof can be found of Field Marshal Haig's claim, although the Prime Minister's claim can be verified.
+Also, in his war memoirs, Lloyd George published evidence that says Field Marshal Haig put forward a retreat order to the Channel Ports on March 25, just a day after his supposed request for Foch.
 The retreat order is verified by General Maxime Weygand, General Foch's chief of staff.
 Prime Minister Clemenceau mentioned it to Lord Milner the moment Milner arrived at the Doullens Conference, and Milner said he would look into it.
 Haig told his boss that he was misunderstood, that the order was simply a request for the French to cover his right flank.
 However, the order is very clear, even mentioning "the Channel Ports" of Dunkirk, Boulogne, and Calais.
 Orders given to the B.E.F. commander from 1914 gave him the authority to fall back to the Channel Ports if the situation looked hopeless, but not to evacuate.
 A decision to return to England would be made at a higher level.
 Fortunately, the Doullens decision that appointed General Foch commander of the Western Front nullified any idea of a Dunkirk evacuation in 1918.
-Later, in early June and with the French facing apparently catastrophic defeat from the German "Bluecher-Yorck" (Chemin des Dames) Offensive, provisional preparations for an evacuation would be begun by Lloyd George, and ended by Lord Milner.
+Later, in early June and with the French facing apparently catastrophic defeat from the German "Bluecher-Yorck" (Chemin des Dames) Offensive, provisional preparations for an evacuation were begun by Lloyd George, and ended by Lord Milner.

-Other, smaller controversies exist with regards to claims made by Lloyd George and General Henry Wilson, and a rumour from French Minister of Munitions Loucher that two Doullens Agreements were written during the conference.
+There are other, smaller, controversies about claims made by Lloyd George and General Henry Wilson, and a rumour from French Minister of Munitions Loucher, that two Doullens Agreements were written during the conference.

-A Secret
+A secret

 It appears as though the Doullens participants left behind a secret that they all agreed not to discuss.
-It is commonly understood that the agreement was written by Prime Minister Clemenceau, the civilian leader over the French Army.
-However, a comparison of handwriting between Georges Clemenceau and Ferdinand Foch shows that Foch was its author.
-From a legal point of view, an officer cannot write his own promotion order; it must be written by his superior.
-The situation that early afternoon at Doullens town hall is explained by author Gabriel Terrail:
+It is commonly understood that the agreement was written by Prime Minister Georges Clemenceau, the civilian leader over the French Army.
+However, a comparison of handwriting between Georges Clemenceau and Ferdinand Foch shows that Foch wrote it.
+An officer cannot legally write his own promotion order; it must be written by his superior.
+The situation that early afternoon at the Hôtel de Ville in Doullens is explained by author Gabriel Terrail: